DhruvGodambe/meme-factory-web3/README.md

 ### NFTStrategyHook

+**Status**: ✅ **In Scope for Audit**

-**Role**: Uniswap V4 hook that enforces 15% flat fee on all swaps, converts fees to ETH, and distributes to FeeContract and founder wallet and also act as factory for the FeeContract and deploys them mapped to the Token Strategy Contract
+**Role**: Uniswap V4 hook that enforces 15% flat fee on all swaps, converts fees to ETH, and distributes to FeeContract and founder wallet.
+Also acts as factory for FeeContract deployment, deploying them mapped to Token Strategy Contracts.

 **Key Features**:
 - **Flat Fee**: 15% on all swaps (buy and sell)